Unforgettable 7 Day Guided Minibus Tour of the Complete Ring Road of Iceland

 Day 1 - South Coast of Iceland

-This stretch of Iceland is renowned for its vast diversity of landmarks and landscapes, all visible from the Ring-Road you will be travelling on.
-You'll drive through verdant fields and across deserts of black sand, all in the shadows of massive volcanoes and glaciers.
-One of these volcanoes you may already know about; you will be able to see Eyjafjallajökull in decent weather, the volcano that seriously disrupted air travel in 2010.
+You'll drive through lush green fields and across deserts of black sand, all in the shadows of massive volcanoes and glaciers.
+On clear days with decent weather, you’ll be able to see the Eyjafjallajokull Glacier Volcano that disrupted air travel in 2010.

 Read more